Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 Each of these data types provides unique insights into the climate variables relevant to the HE²AT Center's research.
 Together, they allow for comprehensive analyses of heat exposure and its effects on health outcomes in urban environments.

 All climate related-data will be accessed through open data repositories, such as the Copernicus Climate Data Store (CDS), Earth System Grid Federation and Sentinel data systems.
-The data will be stored on IBM Research Africa and CSAG/UCT systems **[***TRACKED CHANGE***] and WHC-managed cloud services with auto-scaling capabilities for handling variable seasonal data volumes and improved accessibility for authorised researchers**, with CSAG/UCT responsible for managing and updating the relevant data indexes.
+The data will be stored on IBM Research Africa and CSAG/UCT systems <span style="color: red">**[TRACKED CHANGE] and WHC-managed cloud services with auto-scaling capabilities for handling variable seasonal data volumes and improved accessibility for authorised researchers**</span>, with CSAG/UCT responsible for managing and updating the relevant data indexes.
 These datasets also follow open data policies, typically requiring citation when used for non-commercial research.

 ### 4.3.
 Areal/geospatial socio-economic data